-From the polarized data, the synchrotron polarization fraction indicates strong depolarization toward the Galactic plane consistent with Kogut et al. (2007).
-Since Faraday rotation should not be large at these frequencies, this effect is due to multiple magnetic field orientations along the line of sight.
-Dust polarization fraction appears to follow a pattern similar to the synchrotron polarization fraction, though the signal-to-noise ratio is low.
-This is physically reasonable, as the polarization fraction is largely affected by the coherence of the magnetic field along the line of sight.
+magnetic field orientations along the line of sight (LOS).
+Dust polarization fraction appears to follow a pattern similar to the synchrotron polarization fraction, though the S/N is low.
+This is physically reasonable, as the polarization fraction is largely affected by the coherence of the magnetic field along the LOS.
 This implies that the dust intensity times a constant fraction may not be the best template to use for dust polarization in the Galactic plane.